 MVRPC originally developed the Project Evaluation System (PES) for the 2004 LRTP in order to advance transportation projects that are consistent with regional transportation priorities.
 The PES was based on the common themes and transportation values identified by the 2003 visioning process TransAction 2030.
-Since then, PES has been used to prioritize projects seeking MVRPC controlled STP/CMAQ & TA funds, TRAC funds and Federal Earmarks.
+Since then, PES has been used to prioritize projects seeking MVRPC controlled STP/CMAQ/TA & CR funds, TRAC funds and Federal Earmarks.
+In 2019, MVRPC staff worked with a PES Update Committee, comprising 15 TAC or Board members representing MPO member agencies and communities, to undertake a major review of the PES.
+Following an analysis of the projects funded over the previous decade, the motivation for the 2019 update was to better align the criteria with the type of projects that are currently being funded, and to incorporate equity criteria and a performance management approach for project scoring and selection.